chen-keinan/go-archive-extractor/README.md

 it returns archive headers metadata (name,size,timestamp,sha1 and sha256).

-it also support diffrent types of tar compressions.
+it also supports different types of tar compressions.

 * [Installation](#installation)
 * [Supported Archives](#supported-archives)